The full moon of April 19th, 2019 will occur at 3:12 am PST in the sign of Libra.

-What I mean by this is that if you are working with a quality of intention which you set at the new moon, the time of beginning, then the full moon offers you a time to pause and consider those intentions so that you may refine them as needed.
-For example, this particular lunation (cycle from one new moon to the next), began with a double dose of fire.
-Sun in Aries, moon in Aries.
-That fire energy was perfect for setting powerful intentions in the areas of creativity and spirituality.
-These intentions could support you in moving out of the stagnancy of winter and into the vitality of spring.
-Now, at the mid-point of the lunation the discriminating wisdom of the Libra full moon can provide you the opportunity to slow down and pause.
-The Libra full moon acts as a set of reins on a wild horse.
-If you wrote down intentions that were great but overly ambitious the Libra’s full moon time of reflection can allow you time to see your plans from a loving distance.
+As a very practical example if you are working with a specific quality of intention which you set at the time of the new moon in Aries, then this full moon offers you an opportunity to pause and consider those intentions so that you may adjust them as needed.
+The new moon in Aries which occurred on April 5th gave us a double dose of fire energy (sun in Aries, moon in Aries) and that energy was perfect for setting powerful intentions in the areas of creativity and spirituality, intentions that could support us in moving out of the stagnancy of winter and into the vitality of spring.
+Now, at the mid-point of this particular lunation cycle (cycle from one new moon to the next), the discriminating wisdom of the Libra full moon gifts us the opportunity to see with clarity.
+If you made new moon vows or intentions that were inspiring (but perhaps overly ambitious), this full moon time of reflection can allow you the space to see your plans from a loving distance.

 If you have a desire to practice sacred timekeeping by honouring the cycles of the moon and noting their impact on your life, know that any way you choose to do that is perfect.
 If this type of practice is new to you, a moon calendar is a good place to start.
 You can watch the moon as it goes through its phases each month.
 Take note of the times it rises and sets.
 Notice the difference between a waxing and a waning crescent.
 Start a moon journal (any lined or unlined journal is good) where you write down which sign the new and full moons fall in and a few short notes about what is arising in your own life at that time.
 In other words, pay attention.
 From this place of greater awareness, you plant seedlings for more knowledge and wisdom to grow.